joaoncr/joaoncr/README.md

 ----
 My name is João Carvalho, I live in Brazil and I'm 18 years old.

 I am a technology enthusiast since i started to study Robotics and Artificial Intelligence in the last year.
-I'm currently attending to Computer Science at The State University of Rio de Janeiro (UERJ).
+Nowadays, I'm attending to Computer Science at The State University of Rio de Janeiro (UERJ).

 <div>
 🔭 I’m currently working as Administrative Assistant at Obra Social Dona Meca